oussama/glenum-rs/README.md

 # glenum-rs

-GL Enum values in an organized structure
+    GL Enum values in an organized structure as described in from https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API/Constants